MSquared88/Sprint-Challenge-Advanced-React/README.md

 - [ ] Why is it important to test our apps?

 1: Because it allows us to trust our code.
-2: Find bugs Quicker and easier.
+2: Find bugs quicker and easier.

 ## Project Set Up